LAST UPDATED: 11/10/2021

-An adoption is a specific legal form of protection for a child whom is without proper parental care that creates a lasting relationship between the parent and the child and is regulated by the Family Act, section Adoption, in Articles 180 to 217.
+Adoption is a specific legal form of protection for a child who is without proper parental care that creates a lasting relationship between the parent and the child and is regulated by the Family Act, section Adoption, in Articles 180 to 217.

 By adopting, an inseparable relationship of kinship arises and all the rights and duties that result from it.
 The process of adoption is carried out in social welfare centers (called “Centar za socijalnu skrb” in Croatian).

-Adoption of a child is possible by Croatian citizens as well as by foreign citizens if it is in the best interests of the child and with prior consent of the Ministarstvo za demografiju, obitelj, mlade i socijalnu politiku, the ministry responsible for social affairs.
+Adoption of a child is possible by Croatian citizens as well as by foreign citizens if it is in the best interests of the child and with the prior consent of the Ministarstvo rada, mirovinskog sustava, obitelji i socijalne politike (Ministry of Labor, Pension System, Family, and Social Policy), the ministry responsible for social affairs.

 In this article, we cover:

-- A few things to know about adoption in Croatia
+- Things to know about adoption in Croatia

-- Adoptors have the right to parental care.
+- Adopters have the right to parental care

-- Adoption can only be based on compliance with the child’s well-being.
+- Adoption can only be based on compliance with a child’s well-being

 A child can only be adopted if under the age of 18 years.
 The adoptive parent must be at least 21 years old.
 The age difference between the adopter and the adoptee must be at least 18 years.